Alternative Dispute Resolution

 Although none of the arbitration rules require an arbitrator to have legal qualifications, in practice most enterprises favour the appointment of barristers as arbitrators as the arbitration process usually involves important legal issues such as jurisdiction and contract interpretation, and the decision is legally binding to all parties.

-According to the Hong Kong Bar Association's Overseas Practice Rules Annexes 14 and 20 of the Code of Conduct of the Hong Kong Bar Association, a practising barrister may accept instructions from any person qualified as practising as a foreign lawyer or from mainland clients for professional work for the purpose of, or in connection with any international arbitration proceedings in Hong Kong, as long as the proceedings does not involve pre-existing, ongoing litigation and local arbitration in Hong Kong.
+According to Chapter 13 of the Code of Conduct of the Hong Kong Bar Association, a practising barrister may accept instructions from any person qualified as practising as a foreign lawyer or from mainland clients for professional work for the purpose of, or in connection with any international arbitration proceedings in Hong Kong, as long as the proceedings does not involve pre-existing, ongoing litigation and local arbitration in Hong Kong.

 The Hong Kong Bar Association's Overseas Practice Rules, Annex 14 Paragraph 2.